Listen to a live recording:

 DS Now I have a band, well, you know.
 My band’s all here.
-But, I mention a CD to you, you know, and you had it for eight months and you know every other CD from that band.
-You clearly follow. . .
 You know tons about music.
 And I thought that you could talk a little bit about what kind of influence that’s had on you and your work.

 DS Or touch leather. (laughter)

 RM Right.
 But principally we’re operating with the visual, you know.
 But my whole method of 55 22, as a kid, has always been about sound, and the way things sound.
 And I think a lot of the stories in Demonology are first about listening to the way people talk and also to what rhythm can do.
-We’re getting back to that, ideas of in Ecclesiastes, it derives its power from latanical phrases, and so forth.
+We’re getting back to that idea in Ecclesiastes, it derives its power from Latanical phrases, and so forth.
 I’m thinking about the way stuff sounds.
 And so music’s been really influential.
 I always listen to music when I compose.
 Mostly the first drafts I can’t have lyrics cause they get in the way.
 But certain musical ideas are always creeping into the work just because of how fundamental music is to the writing process.
-So, like, when I was finishing Purple America, I listened to Blood on the Tracks for like six months.
+When I was finishing Purple America, I listened to Blood on the Tracks for like six months.
 Just every time I wrote, I had Blood on the Tracks on because it kindled something.
 I wanted what it had.

 DS Do you ever care more about the sound of the word more than the meaning of the word?
 Like would you choose a word that sounded better even if the meaning wasn’t as precise?

-RM No. I mean, it’s a balance between the two things.
+RM No, it’s a balance between the two things.
 But I would never choose words just because the meaning was right if there was a better word that had the same meaning.
 All things being equal, I’m going for the sound.
 Alright, let’s let them ask questions.